raffaelschmid/nlp-topic-classification-german/README.md

 ### Exploratory Data Analysis

-The dataset consists of roughly 10000 news articles that are classified in "Sport", "Kultur", "Web", "Wirtschaft", " Inland", "Etat", "International", "Panorama" and "Wissenschaft".
+The dataset consists of roughly 10000 news articles that were classified in "Sport", "Kultur", "Web", "Wirtschaft", "Inland", "Etat", "International", "Panorama" and "Wissenschaft".
 The dataset was given to us in form of two datasets for training and testing.

 I did Exploratory Data Analysis by analyzing [detail data](./notebook/eda/01_example_data.ipynb), [missing data](./notebook/eda/02_missing_data.ipynb), [categories](./notebook/eda/03_analyze_categories.ipynb),